Ashley shares his experiences working in the superyacht industry

 I definitely think training at UKSA has helped me to secure a job.
 Lots of people in the industry know about UKSA and the courses they offer and Yachts choose UKSA graduates”

 The Superyacht Cadetship has an intake of 30 cadets each year.
 Applications are now welcome for the September 2017 intake.
-If you are aged between 18 – 25 and think this could be the course for you to start a career in the superyacht industry get in-touch with our course advisors on +44(0)1983 203038
+If you are aged between 18 – 25 and think this could be the course for you to start a career in the superyacht industry get in touch with our course advisors at [email protected] or call +44(0)1983 203038